 Year 6 Curriculum

 Reading, Writing and Maths continue to be key subjects in Year 6 and are the foundations for all of the other subjects.
-We begin the term looking at place value, addition, subtraction, multiplication and division.
-Across Literacy, we will be exploring the text ‘Floodland’ as our key driver for developing our reading and writing skills.
-A very exciting and challenging book which the children will love!
+We begin the term revising for the end-of-year SATs.
+Across Literacy, we will be exploring the text ‘Darwin’s Dragons’ as our key driver for developing our reading and writing skills.

 We really love to hear about all of the exciting books, non-fiction text and poetry your children read at home and welcome any comments from the children, parents or carers about what has been read.
 The expectation of reading a minimum of three times a week has an excellent impact on reading stamina and creative writing in school.